4-5 Buckingham Gate

-4-5 Buckingham Gate is a planned residential development in London SW1.
+4-5 Buckingham Gate is a hotel development in London SW1.

 The Grade II listed stuccoed house was built as part of a terrace at 4-6 Buckingham Gate by Sir James Pennethorne around 1850-55.